 Kelli with his brother, Mohamed, who is a general surgery resident at East Tennessee State University, and his mother, Saadia, who helps new Syrian refugee families in need.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Exercise, Sports & Exercise and Congenital Heart Disease & Pediatric Cardiology
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Exercise, Sports and Exercise and Congenital Heart Disease and Pediatric Cardiology

 Keywords: ACC Publications, Cardiology Magazine, Adolescent, Adult, Cardiology, Cardiovascular Diseases, Cause of Death, Clinical Competence, Defibrillators, Implantable, Fear, Fellowships and Scholarships, Financial Management, Georgia, Goals, Health Education, Heart Diseases, Leadership, Life Style, Male, Mentors, Metabolic Syndrome X, Mobile Applications, Motivation, Music, Parents, Patient Care, Plant Oils, Refugees, Research, Research Personnel, Risk Factors, Running, Schools, Medical, Social Class, Students, Medical, Syria, Time Management, Universities, Vascular Diseases, Viola, Volunteers